 Fall in Northeast Minnesota is filled with beauty and excitement—nature, national parks, charming towns and, of course, spectacular fall colors.
 If you listen, you can hear it calling to you every year about this time.
-Whether you’re looking for a wilderness adventure, an exciting new city or just a quiet place to sit and think for a while, the 10 "must views" below make the perfect destinations for the ultimate Minnesota fall getaway.
-Choose your favorite and create your own autumn adventure.
+Whether you’re looking for a wilderness adventure, an exciting new city or just a quiet place to sit and think for a while, the "must views" below make the perfect destinations for the ultimate Minnesota fall getaway.
+Choose your favorites and create your own autumn adventure.

 One of the most sought-after sites on the iconic North Shore is the new gondola at Lutsen Mountains.
-From the base of the mountain, the high-speed gondola whisks you high above the colorful treetops for unparalleled views of Lake Superior, where riders will be treated to a 100-plus mile view across the great lake.
+From the base of the mountain, the high-speed gondola whisks you high above the colorful treetops for unparalleled views of Lake Superior, where riders will be treated to a 100-plus-mile view across the great lake.
 For adventure seekers, get a taste of the Superior Hiking Trail by taking a 4.5-mile hike back to the base.
 This section of trail goes through the heart of the maple forest, which offers some of the most brilliant fall colors in the region.

 Mesabi Iron Range

 Agate Bay in Two Harbors is a beautiful stop in all seasons, and fall is no exception!
 Wander the break wall out into the bay to watch one of the majestic 1,000-foot ore boats come into port.
 View the historic Edna G. Tugboat, the last coal-fired steam engine tug in service on the Great Lakes.
 Launch your boat, kayak or canoe for a cruise on Lake Superior, or try your hand at fishing from the pier.
 Tour the Two Harbors Lighthouse and its picturesque grounds, including the Assistant Keeper’s Quarters and the Frontenac Pilot House.
-Stroll the Sonju Trail and take in the autumn colors while enjoying scenic lake views, and stop at one of the trail’s many picnic spots along the way
+Stroll the Sonju Trail and take in the autumn colors while enjoying scenic lake views, and stop at one of the trail’s many picnic spots along the way.